Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Simulation Study

 \subsubsection{Effect of the sample size}

 In this experiment, we study the dependency of the variances on the sample size.
 To this end, we vary the sample size under a fixed block size of $4$ and a bandwidth of $0.5$.
 We use this relatively large bandwidth to ensure stable results even at lower sample sizes.
-The sample variances and 95\% confidence intervals are estimated using 8000 replications.
-For each grid point $z$ we plot the resulting sample variances on log-log scale in Figure~\ref{fig:MSE_vs_dim_conditional_gauss}.
+The integrated variance $\mathrm{IVAR} := \int_{z = 0}^1 \Var[\widehat\tau_{| Z = z}] dz$ is estimated as the average of sample variances for the grid points $z_i = i/n$, $i = 0, \dots, 10$, using 3000 replications.
+Supplementary plots showing the influence of the sample size on each term $\Var[\widehat\tau_{| \, \Z = z_i}]$ are available in the Appendix~\ref{sec:additional_fig}, Figure~\ref{fig:MSE_vs_dim_conditional_wholegrid}.

 Unsurprisingly, the conditional variances are also inversely related to the sample size.
 It follows that if bandwidths are kept constant, MSEs converge to the bias.
 As such, appropriate bandwidths are naturally smaller for larger sample sizes.
 Furthermore, it is seen that the estimates near the edges of the interval $[0,1]$ are less accurate than those in the middle.
 This can be attributed to the fact that there are fewer observations of $Z$ near grid points close to the edges than near grid points in the middle, since the observations can be found there on both sides.
 Evidently, a change in the distribution of $Z$ also changes the level of the variances.